 We previously discussed how to dispose LiPo batteries, in this article we will talk about how to determine when to throw them out.
 Apart from physical damages, the most important factor is internal resistance (IR), which indicates the health and performance of the LiPo battery.

-The Average Lifespan of a LiPo Battery – Discharge Cycles
+The Average Lifespan of a LiPo Battery

-Internal Resistance Explained
+Check Internal Resistance

 One of the most useful battery health indicators would be internal resistance (IR).

 As explained in my LiPo battery beginner’s guide, IR determines how effectively a battery can deliver current to your quadcopter.
 Higher IR means lower performance, and more energy is wasted as heat, that’s why it gets hot during charging and discharging.
+The safety aspect of IR is that when the internal resistance is too high, the battery can overheat during charging and go into thermal runaway.

 How to Measure IR?